Beam (album): "Amai Zeitaku"

 "Amai Zeitaku" is Meg's ninth single, released on 30 May 2007 under Shampoo Nine Records, and the album's first single.
 This is her last release under the label before being signed to Universal Music Japan as well as her first single to be fully produced by capsule's Yasutaka Nakata.
 The single also features two b-sides: "Koi no Bakudan" which is a cover of a 1974 Anzai Maria song and an extended mix of the title track.
 The single charted at number 183 on the Oricon chart for only a week.

 "OK"

 "OK" is Meg's tenth single, released on 3 October 2007, and the second from the album.
 This was also her second major label debut single; first to be released by Universal Music Japan after the success of her previous single "Amai Zeitaku".
 The single reached number 43 on the Oricon chart, where it charted for seven weeks, selling 8,061 copies.

 Track listing

-All songs produced by Yasutaka Nakata.
-All lyrics written by Meg except for "Dreamin Dreamin" (a cover from Capsule's Fruits Clipper album) which lyrics are written by Yasutaka Nakata.
-Names in parentheses indicates composer/arranger.